 Learn how to configure the Managed Folder Assistant in Exchange 2016.

-The Managed Folder Assistant is anExchange Mailbox Assistant that applies message retention settings configured in retention policies.
+The Managed Folder Assistant is anExchange Mailbox Assistant that applies and processes the message retention settings configured in retention policies.

 You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Messaging records management" entry in the Messaging policy and compliance permissions in Exchange 2016 topic.